Having got married and also attended a vast number of weddings, I know that you will have two main concerns:

 I believe in creating an easy to access and navigate online experience for my clients – but this must also be secure.
 You will note that if you look above in the address bar, I am using https protocol (techie for secure) and depending on your browser, a green padlock may be displayed.
 What does this mean…………… Well it simply means that I am using an approved SSL certificate or in other words, all the data passed between your computer and my web host server is encrypted and secure.

-In addition to this my web server is located in a physically secure location and furthermore, I do not record any credit or debit card details – all payments are made via Paypal through their system directly.
+In addition to this my web server is located in a physically secure location and furthermore, I do not record any credit or debit card details – all payments are made via Paypal through their system directly or by BACS transfer.

 I have studied a number of courses in photography, some which resulted in certificates and accreditation and others which were purely for interest.
 In addition to this, I have been fortunate to have worked alongside some excellent photographers.
 However, please don’t judge me, or any other photographer based on a certificate or letters after their name – make your decision an informed one, based on; do you get on with them – could you relax and work with them? and more importantly – is the quality of their product and their personal style in line with what you are looking for?